-Final Research Paper (50%)
+6. Final Research Paper (25%)

-Choose a topic related to American higher education and write an article-length research paper (28-30 pages, including footnotes and bibliography) that includes historical analysis.
+Write a 12-to-15 page research paper (this count includes footnotes and bibliography) that includes historical analysis to illuminate a current policy or institutional issue.
 You must use scholarly sources as well as primary sources, many available digitally.
 (I will go over sourcing in our first class).
-Choose a topic of current interest, either at the "micro" level (e.g., institutionally) or at the "macro" level (national or policylevel).